Edward is joint senior partner of the firm and the head of the firm’s dispute resolution department.

 Edward has represented clients in a number of reported cases over the years, including the following:

 - American Express International Banking Corporation -v- Hurley and Gerrard (a case concerning when a lender might become liable for acts carried out by its receiver).

 - Whitbread plc -v- UCB Corporate Services Ltd (concerning priorities as between lenders and the recoverability of compound interest).

 - Emery and Emery -v- UCB Corporate Services Ltd (in which a challenge to a receiver’s appointment was successfully defeated).

 - Credit and Mercantile plc -v- Marks (a case about sub-charges).

 Edward and his department have been consistently praised in Legal 500 for their work in banking and property litigation.
-The 2016 edition describes Edward as is ‘the kind of person you want on your side when you have difficult opposition thanks to his ability to adeptly cut through the issues to work out a commercial solution’.
+The 2017 edition describes Edward as is ‘the kind of person you want on your side when you have difficult opposition thanks to his ability to adeptly cut through the issues to work out a commercial solution’.

 Edward is a member of the Property Litigation Association and the Professional Negligence Lawyers Association.